The Disastrous Life of Saiki K.

-An anime television series adaptation aired from July 2016 to December 2018.
+An anime television series adaptation produced by J.C.Staff, aired from July 2016 to December 2018.
 A live-action film directed by Yuichi Fukuda and starring Kento Yamazaki at Columbia Pictures (Sony Pictures Entertainment Japan) and Asmik Ace was released in October 2017.
-A six episode sequel anime series entitled The Disastrous Life of Saiki K.: Reawakened, premiered on Netflix in December 2019.
+A six-episode sequel anime series entitled The Disastrous Life of Saiki K.: Reawakened premiered on Netflix in December 2019.